Slovakia and Slovak names, like any western country nowadays, have simple modern names, followed by a family surname.

 Using This Name

 There is quite a list of famous Slovak people, and we bring you just a few of the most popular and recognized individuals to provide more examples of beautiful Slovak names ideal to name a girl or a boy.

-One of the currently most popular Slovak tennis coaches.
-Great carrier is well rounded up with coaching one of the best tennis players globally and currently number one ATP tennis player in men's category Novak Đoković.
+Marian Vajda is one of the currently most popular Slovak tennis coaches.
+Great carrier is well-rounded up with coaching one of the best tennis players globally and now number one ATP tennis player in men's category Novak Đoković.

 A former Slovak basketball player.
 He played for all the major clubs in Slovakia and left his mark in a national Basketball team in Slovakia.